Zequez/logseq-vault/pages/LogSeq Design%2FFrontend Engineer Application.md

 - Title: Hey!
 About the open position for Design/Frontend Engineer
 - Here is my situation:
 	- I'm an amateur web developer with many years of half-finished projects which you can find on my Github profile.
-	- Proficient with React & TypeScript; completely devoid of Clojurescript
+	- Proficient with React & TypeScript and the standard web stack; completely  of Clojurescript
 	- I've worked on many companies as a professional, got hooked on money, but work was devoid of meaning.
 	- Based on Argentina, timezone is GMT-3
 	-